• Skip to primary navigation

 Another option was to make a sour cream variation with my pint of blueberries that were beginning to look a little sad.

-As you can see, I opted for choice number two with a couple of modifications.
+As you can see, I opted for choice number two with a few modifications.

 I created a healthier streusel topping for this blueberry coffee cake by combining walnuts, a small amount of brown sugar, and cinnamon.

-Unfortunately, I tried to reduce the total brown sugar in the original rhubarb cake recipe to ¾ of a cup, but the texture came out a little too dense.
-I found that lightly packing the brown sugar and using a scant cup provided the perfect texture.
+Unfortunately, I tried to reduce the total brown sugar in the original rhubarb cake recipe to ¾ of a cup, but the texture was too dense.
+I found that lightly packing the brown sugar and using a scant cup provided the perfect consistency.

 Enjoy!